Nikon D5600 Comparison Review

 The Nikon D5600 is a DSLR (Digital Single Lens Reflex) camera that was revealed to the public in November 2016 and is equipped with an APS-C sensor.
 It offers a resolution of 24 megapixel.

-The Nikon D5600 has a Camera Elo of 2658.
+Is the Nikon D5600 a good camera?
+The D5600 has a Camera Elo of 2683.
 This rating puts the D5600 among the top 10 percent of all digital single lens reflex cameras.
 In terms of its sensor size category (APS cameras), the D5600 ranks among the top 20 percent.
 Based on its within category standings, the camera earns a 5-star performance rating.

 |Digital single lens reflex|